TommyJackson85/techfix_overlap/README.md

     - I originally went with a white background simular to it, but decided to go for a reddish white.

-- Used [StackOverFLow](https://stackoverflow.com/questions/tagged/php) for examples on how to display search results previews (i.e. the listings of forum posts which might show only a portion of the text as a preview).
+- [StackOverFLow](https://stackoverflow.com/questions/tagged/php) examples were used as a reference on how to display search results previews (i.e. the listings of forum posts which might show only a portion of the text as a preview).
     - Helpful with developing listings of bug reports and feature requests, when trying to show as much information as possible in each.
     - The sites postal listing are still different in structure, design and purpose.

-- I didn't use alot of wireframes, as I kept the design for each page very simple and straight forward.

-### User stories to follow.
+### User stories this template follows

 - As a user on all pages,
     - I want constant access to the